- Energy-efficient living

 LEDs are 4 to 7 times more efficient than the typical incandescent or halogen equivalent.

-LEDs last five to ten times longer than a halogen bulb.
+LEDs last 5 to 10 times longer than a halogen bulb.

 LEDs are more expensive to buy but cheaper overall when considering lifetime energy use costs.